Air Purifiers: Ratings of Sources

 by Editors of ConsumerReports.org

-Our AssessmentConsumerReports.org conducts the most unbiased scientific tests of air purifiers.
-Editors test 32 air purifiers, ranking them from best to worst and identifying recommended models.
+Our AssessmentConsumerReports.org conducts hands-on tests of room air purifiers and furnace filters.
+Each is ranked from best to worst and some are recommended models; a few also get a Best Buy nod.
 Testers rate each model for dust, pollen and smoke removal (testing room filters on both low and high speeds) and noise at low and high speeds.
 Editors also estimate the annual cost of ownership for each model, based on energy and filter costs.
-Six air purifiers earn recommendations.

 by Editors of AllergyBuyersClub.com

 Our AssessmentAllergyBuyersClub.com is a retail website specializing in products that make life easier for allergy sufferers.
-Editors perform particle-removal testing in an unsealed office environment, and subjective criteria such as mechanical efficiency, noise level, ease of use, cost of ownership, filter access and customer feedback are factored into the ratings.
+Editors rate air purifiers on particle removal, noise level, ease of use, value, build quality and more.
+Users weigh in with their own feedback as well.
 Air purifiers are available in a variety of categories, from pet air purifiers to whole-house air purifiers.
-Models from IQAir are consistent winners across several categories.

 Furnace Filters and Air Conditioning Filters